Mercedes A-Class hybrid performance, top speed, engine

 - 1VerdictThe smallest plug-in that Mercedes makes, the A 250 e is also one of the most efficient.
 It's a great, if not overly exciting, company-car choice

-- 4Engines, drive & performance - currently readingThe Mercedes A-Class hybrid is more than fast enough, but an unrefined drivetrain and unexciting handling let it down
+- 4Performance, engine & drive - currently readingThe Mercedes A-Class hybrid is more than fast enough, but an unrefined drivetrain and unexciting handling let it down